Ball bearing

 A ball bearing is a type of rolling-element bearing that uses balls to maintain the separation between the bearing races.

 The purpose of a ball bearing is to reduce rotational friction and support radial and axial loads.
 It achieves this by using at least two races to contain the balls and transmit the loads through the balls.
 In most applications, one race is stationary and the other is attached to the rotating assembly (e.g., a hub or shaft).
 As one of the bearing races rotates it causes the balls to rotate as well.
-Because the balls are rolling they have a much lower coefficient of friction than if two flat surfaces were sliding against each other.
+Because the balls are rolling, they have a much lower coefficient of friction than if two flat surfaces were sliding against each other.

 Ball bearings tend to have lower load capacity for their size than other kinds of rolling-element bearings due to the smaller contact area between the balls and races.
 However, they can tolerate some misalignment of the inner and outer races.

+Common ball bearing designs include angular contact, axial, deep-groove, and preloaded pairs.
+The balls in ball bearings can also be configured in various ways.
+Ball bearings are used in a wide range of applications, some of which include skateboards and centrifugal pumps.

 History

 Although bearings had been developed since ancient times, the first modern recorded patent on ball bearings was awarded to Philip Vaughan, a Welsh inventor and ironmaster who created the first design for a ball bearing in Carmarthen in 1794.
-His was the first modern ball-bearing design, with the ball running along a groove in the axle assembly.
+His is the first modern ball-bearing design, with the ball running along a groove in the axle assembly.

 Jules Suriray, a Parisian bicycle mechanic, designed the first radial style ball bearing in 1869, which was then fitted to the winning bicycle ridden by James Moore in the world's first bicycle road race, Paris-Rouen, in November 1869.

 Common designs

 There are several common designs of ball bearing, each offering various performance trade-offs.
-They can be made from many different materials, including: stainless steel, chrome steel, and ceramic (silicon nitride (Si3N4)).
-A hybrid ball bearing is a bearing with ceramic balls and races of metal.
+They can be made from many different materials, including stainless steel, chrome steel, and ceramic (silicon nitride, Si3N4).
+A hybrid ball bearing is a bearing with ceramic balls and metal races.